gard-projects/machine-learning/ShallowLearning/DecisionTree/README.md

 # Results and conclusion
 ## Classification report
-We use Sklearn's classification report function to obtain some insight into how well the model is able to predict true postives, true negatives etc.
+We use Sklearn's classification report function to obtain some insight into how well the model is able to predict true postives, true negatives etc. The results are quite satisfying.
 <div>
     <img src="../images/rf_class_report.png" width="45%" height="45%" style="float: left; margin-right: 10px;">
 </div>